sagiadinos/sagiadinos/README.md

 Want to contribute?
 PRs are welcome, especially for platform support and SMIL features.
 Need custom development or integration support? → [smil-control.com](https://smil-control.com)

-I travel a lot and work from wherever.
+Currently somewhere with decent WiFi.
 Life's too short to spend it behind a desk.